If you have chives and parsley growing in your garden right now (or have a generous neighbor with some), you need to make these delicious rolls.

 I saw these in a poppy seed version on Joyce's blog Kitchen Flavors and the original recipe comes from Abigail Johnson Dodge.
 When I saw Joyce's beautiful rolls I decided right then that I had to try to adapt the recipe to my new bread machine!

 The recipe included an herb version with using parsley and chives and my garden has been providing me plenty of those early spring herbs.
 I'm already imagining other herb combinations when my herb pots are overflowing this summer.
-The original recipe calls for half and half which I didn't have but I found a container of whole milk cottage cheese and I figured cottage cheese and chives go perfectly together so, why not?
+The original recipe calls for half and half (light cream) which I didn't have but I found a container of whole milk cottage cheese and I figured cottage cheese and chives go perfectly together so, why not?
 I whirred the cottage cheese in a blender to get it creamy and smooth and I added about 1 tablespoon of milk for consistency.

-I also didn't have a big enough square pan to fit the rolls 4 x 4 as Joyce did, so I had to make 15 slightly larger balls to fit my Pyrex rectangular dish.
 I've made them twice already, once using the cottage cheese that I mentioned above, and the second time I used buttermilk instead.
 Both delicious!
 They look so cute in this folding bread basket that I received as a gift for my birthday ;) They are so soft and flavorful!

 Spring Herb Pull-Apart RollsAdapted from Abigail Johnson Dodge